 Lower Manhattan, specifically the Chinatown area, which includes zip codes 10002 and 10038.

 EXPLORE CHINATOWN CAMPAIGN--As of the quarter ending June 30, 2006, the Explore Chinatown Campaign was transitioned to the Chinatown Partnership Local Development Corporation (LDC).
-All activities related to this program are complete.
-CPLDC is awaiting the final invoice from LMDC.
+All activities related to this program are complete and CPLDC has received final reimbursement.